OpalCoin/OpalCoin/README.md

 ##OPAL

 Opal is a re-brand, and entire re-release of OnyxCoin V2.
-The first OnyxCoin (V1) was, unfortunately, a scam.
-The original developer had coded a hidden premine and sold these coins when Onyx initially hit an exchange – the coin effectively died at this point.
-Shortly after this another developer decided to try and resurrect OnyxCoin by launching a new version of the coin (named OnyxCoin V2, surprisingly!) after making some changes to the PoW schedule, and removing the hidden premine.

 Opal – X13 CryptoCurrency
 * RPC Port: 51990